BobFIV/PSU_CAPSTONE_F2023/README.md

 Thank you to Dave Gamble and other contributors for the cJSON library, used extensively in MQTT communications from the 9160 in our project.

-Thank you to Andreas Kraft and the other contributors to the ACME CSE for making this project possible.
+Thank you to Andreas Kraft and the other contributors to the ACME CSE.